NandiniJerripothula-14/mini_sql_engine/README.md

 ## Author

-Developed as a hands-on learning project to understand SQL parsing and execution by building a simplified i
+Developed as a hands-on learning project to understand SQL parsing and execution by building a simplified in-memory database engine using Python.